Mokita-J/Algorithm_Analysis/Tarjan_Modified/README.md

 ## Tarjan Modified(March 2020)

 ## About
 This program predicts every students maximum grades according to each individuals network(sub-network).
 Every input network was represented as a graph in order to simplify the problem and the connections each student had (sub-network) were represented as strongly connected components.
 This prediction consists in giving each student connected the maximum grade in his/hers connections.
+This was solved using a customized of Tarjan's Algorithm.

 ## Requirements
 C++ Compiler